jekagames/traces/nfcreader/README.md

 Edit autostart and add this line:
 @sleep 5
-@firefox-esr --start-fullscreen --start-maximized http://localhost:8080 Disable the screensaver with a "#".
+@firefox-esr --start-fullscreen --start-maximized http://localhost:8080
+//Disable the screensaver with a "#".

 # DISABLE RESUME FROM CRASH
 1. In the Location bar, type about:config and press Enter.